Regularization of Port-Hamiltonian Descriptor Systems: Introduction

+How to deal with non-regular or high index problems is well understood for general descriptor systems.
+If this is possible, then one uses feedback to make the system regular and of index at most one.
+This topic has been studied extensively in many different versions.
+For general linear time-invariant systems the existence of regularizing state or output feedbacks is discussed in \cite{OzcL90,ShaZ87}.
+The construction of these feedbacks with orthogonal transformations is discussed in \cite{BunMN92,BunMN94,ByeGM97,ChuCH98,ChuH99,NicC15} and a survey is given in \cite{BunBMN99}.
+For linear time-varying descriptor systems a summary is presented in \cite{KunM24} and for general nonlinear descriptor systems in \cite{CamKM12,KunM24}.
 Various applications, see e.g. \cite{AltMU21,BanS21,Sch09}, strongly motivate us to study the regularization problem for port-Hamiltonian descriptor systems, since existing regularization procedures in general do not preserve the port-Hamiltonian structure.
 Hence, it is important from a theoretical and practical point of view to develop theory and numerical reliable methods for the regularization and index reduction preserving the port-Hamiltonian structure.
 For a special class of linear time-invariant port-Hamiltonian descriptor systems and using only proportional feedback, this research topic has recently been studied in \cite{ChuM25}.
 In this paper we discuss this topic for general linear time-invariant port-Hamiltonian descriptor systems and we also include derivative output feedback.

 The paper is organized as follows.
 The regularization problem via output feedback for port-Hamiltonian descriptor systems is introduced in Section~\ref{S2} as well as some preliminaries.
 The main results are presented in Section~\ref{S3} and concluding remarks are given in Section~\ref{S4}.